|site search by freefind

 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

 He replied, “You of little faith, why are you so afraid?”
 Then he got up and rebuked the winds and the waves, and it was completely calm.
 Matt.
 8:26, NIV

 While the storm raged, Jesus was sleeping in the back of the boat…sleeping in the moment of crisis!
-In the panic of fear the disciples shake Jesus awake - not that they really thought He could do anything about it because they were totally shocked when He did.
+In the panic of fear, the disciples shake Jesus awake - not that they thought He could do anything about it, because they were shocked when He did.

-Jesus wakes up from a sound sleep.
-He looks around.
-He sees the waves coming over the side of the boat already half filled with water.
-He feels wind lashing His face.
-And He wonders what the problem is…”Why are you afraid?”
-From the disciple’s perspective this was a crazy question - what sane man wouldn’t be afraid? - but from Jesus’ perspective it was a natural question.
+Jesus woke up from a sound sleep.
+He looked around.
+He saw the waves coming over the side of the boat, already half-filled with water.
+He felt the wind lashing His face.
+And He wondered what the problem was…”Why are you afraid?”
+From the disciple’s perspective, this was a crazy question - what sane man wouldn’t be afraid? - but from Jesus’ perspective, it was a natural question.

 Think about this.
 The disciples had followed Jesus onto the boat [vs. 23].
 This had not been their idea.
 They had not launched out on some project of their own and dragged Jesus along [as we sometimes do].
 No, Jesus had led them into this situation.
-Sometimes we think that if we follow Jesus the seas will always be calm.
-No so.
-Sometimes we can be in the centre of God’s will and be facing a storm that threatens to swamp our boat…but if Jesus is in the boat we can be at peace.
+Sometimes we think that if we follow Jesus, the seas will always be calm.
+Not so.
+Sometimes we can be in the centre of God’s will and face a storm threatening to swamp our boat…but if Jesus is in the boat, we can be at peace.
 He is not going down!

 No, we turn our eyes on Jesus.
 We focus on Him.
 We allow Him to calm our spirits - whether the situation changes or not.
 We run to our strong Fortress.
 We bury ourselves in His arms.
 We move ahead - perhaps only one step - but we do not allow panic to dictate our actions.